NicholasRabbit/TDD/Notes on TDD and Unit Test.md

    1. Parameterized Creation Method;

-   2. Object Mother; [Definition]("./note-images/Object Mother.html")  (It is a html file and could be opened in its directory.)
+   2. Object Mother; [Definition]("./note-images/Object Mother.html")  (It is a html file and can be opened directly in its directory.)

    3. Automated Teardown.